 We have worked directly with currently serving members and Veterans to ensure we understand how their working style, behaviour, motivators, leadership acumen and competencies translate to civilian labour needs.
 We've quantified the unfounded beliefs Canadian employers have about Veterans as workers and developed blended cohort transition programs that bring transitioning civilian executives together with Veterans as peers.

 Veteran & Hiring Manager Research Resources

 This research project explored employer bias regarding Veteran working style, motivators and competencies.
 Sponsored by the Canadian Armed Forces and supported by Veteran Affairs Canada, the project involved administering psychometric assessments to currently serving members and Veterans.
 Employers also completed assessments where they were asked to answer as if they were a Veteran, capturing unconscious bias.
 We would like to thank and acknowledge the significant contribution of Target Training International (TTI) who supported this project.

-This study remains open and data collected since September 2017 will be analysed in July 2018 to generate updated findings.
+This study remains open and data collected since September 2017 will be analysed in future phases of this study.

 To participate in this study as a Veteran or Employer CLICK HERE.
 You can choose to participate in English or in French.